jrdeslippe/perfportsite/docs/perfport/overview/index.md

-For applications with high arithmetic intensity (FLOPs computed per bytes transferred from memory), a performance increase factor of 64-72 can be gained by code that has optimal scaling across the cores of the processor and an additional, factor of 32 in performance can therefore be gained by vectorizable code (using both VPUs) that has multiply-add capability.
+For applications with high arithmetic intensity (FLOPs computed per bytes transferred from memory), a performance increase factor of 64-72 can be gained by code that has optimal scaling across the cores of the processor, and an additional factor of 32 in performance can be gained by vectorizable code (using both VPUs) that has multiply-add capability.
 Generating vectorizable/SIMD code can be challenging.
-In many applications at NERSC and ALCF, we rely on the compiler to generate vector code.
-Though, there are ways to aid the compiler with directives (e.g. `OMP SIMD`) and to write vector code explicitly via AVX512 intrinsics or assembly.
+In many applications at NERSC and ALCF, we rely on the compiler to generate vector code - though, there are ways to aid the compiler with directives (e.g. `OMP SIMD`) or with vector code explicitly written in AVX512 intrinsics or assembly.

 For applications with lower arithmetic intensities, the KNL has a number of features that can be exploited.
 Firstly, the L1 and L2 caches are available and it is good programming practice to block or tile ones algorithm in order to increase data reuse out of these cache levels.
 In addition, the KNL has 16GB of